1. 'Wellbeing and Intercultural Communication'

 4. ‘Belonging and Identity in the Second Generation: Integration and Anti-Racism Dialogues with Hard to Reach Minority Communities’

-Funded by the Department of Justice and Equality, this 2020/2021 project will carry out dialogue work with young people (18-30), their parents and families, around the issues of anti-racism and intercultural integration.
+Currently funded by the Department of Children, Equality, Disability, Integration and Youth (initially funded by the Department of Justice and Equality), this 2020/2021 project will carry out dialogue work with young people (18-30), their parents and families, around the issues of anti-racism and intercultural integration.
 This dialogue work will also engage Irish people, members of other minority communities and other stakeholders.

 - The first strand of the project will involve Dublin regional and national level dialogues between representatives of the diverse Muslim communities and statutory and community stakeholders.
 These dialogues will focus on finding ways to combat racism and Islamophobia and make integration of minority communities within their local communities more effective